-- Apply slight pressure on the sides of the lens and slide the tabs into the slots in the end panel. - Reverse thé procedure to remove the lens.
+- Apply slight pressure on the sides of each lens and slide the tabs into the slots in the side panels. - For convenience, the lenses may be installed after Adjustment Step 4 on page 30. - Reverse the procedure to remove the lenses.